reem-shaikh/70DaysOfCode/main/1-12/readme.md

 window object
 ```
 #### we can call a variable/ function through "this" keyword which has no object
-However, we can call a variable through this keyword
+if we call a variable or a function using dot notation then the variable/ function will be created inside the windows object
 ```bash

 function fn()